Nestle pledges to make all its packaging recyclable by 2025

 Coffee chain Starbucks is doing its bit by offering customers a discount on their drink if they bring in their own tumbler or cup.

-The British government announced plans last month to introduce a deposit return scheme for single-use drink containers and EU regulators have said they want to increase recycling of plastic, after China banned imports of “foreign garbage” from the start of 2018. [nL3N1R964W] [nL8N1PB43X]
+The British government announced plans last month to introduce a deposit return scheme for single-use drink containers and EU regulators have said they want to increase recycling of plastic, after China banned imports of “foreign garbage” from the start of 2018.

 Reporting by Silke Koltrowitz and Angelika Gruber; Editing by Alexandra Hudson